NH Democrats in 1st Congressional District running on ‘fighter’ message

 The Democratic candidates running for their party’s nomination in New Hampshire’s 1st Congressional District want voters to hear one thing clearly: They are all fighters, ready to take on the Trump administration.

-Across two forums in the district on Wednesday, which covers the eastern part of the state as well as Manchester, one word — fight — was heard perhaps more than any other, from all seven candidates.
+Across two forums Wednesday in the district, which covers the eastern part of the state as well as Manchester, one word — fight — was heard perhaps more than any other, from all seven candidates.

 “There's no shortage of motivation for me in fighting this fight,” said Stefany Shaheen, a former Portsmouth city councilor and daughter of U.S. Sen. Jeanne Shaheen, during an event at Riverwoods retirement community in Exeter.